Senior Campaign Coordinator

-UCS is an equal opportunity employer continually seeking to diversify its staff.
+UCS is an equal opportunity employer actively seeking to diversify its staff.
 In particular, we’re dedicated to broadening opportunities for individuals from demographic groups that are historically underrepresented in the sciences and in environmental advocacy.
 We’re also committed to building an inclusive workplace culture where talented people of widely diverse backgrounds can thrive.
-We've adopted this commitment because we believe the inclusion of culturally diverse perspectives will improve our work and produce better societal and environmental outcomes for all, including historically disenfranchised communities.
-We are actively seeking people who bring diverse backgrounds and perspectives to join us in this work.
+We believe the inclusion of culturally diverse perspectives will improve our work and produce better societal and environmental outcomes for all, including historically disenfranchised communities.

 This is a position that can be done remotely, or with UCS Chicago or Washington, DC, offices as a home base.
 Because there may be in-person work required for this position in Midwestern states eventually, applicants located outside the Midwest should have availability to travel.
 For those who meet all position requirements, the salary range is $80,531-$90,600.
 UCS offers excellent benefits and a rewarding work environment. *CA Resident Only* we offer a 12% salary differential*

 Information about the organization is available at http://www.ucsusa.org.

 Comparable training and/or experience can be substituted for degrees when appropriate.

 More about the team:

 Our team is made up of a dedicated group of researchers, scientists, communicators, campaigners, and advocates from wide-ranging backgrounds and experiences.
 We are committed to building a diverse and inclusive team and a collaborative and supportive work environment where all staff can thrive.
 We continually strive to create an environment which is a welcoming place for the LGBTQ+ community, people of color, parents, empty-nesters, and people with a wide variety of interests and backgrounds.